psi4/psi4/doc/sphinxman/source/gdma.rst

 program takes as input a data file, and a Gaussian formatted checkpoint (see Section :ref:`FCHK <sec:fchk>`) file.
-The simplest usage of the GDMA code is demonstrated below, along with a listing of the options supported; these options correspond to the options described in the GDMA manual, provided in the doc/external subdirectory of the |PSIfour| source code.
+The simplest usage of the GDMA code is demonstrated below, along with a listing of the options supported; these options correspond to the options described in the :download:`GDMA manual <gdma-2.2.06.pdf>`.

 If more advanced usage is desired, which is not is permitted by the options listed below, the user may provide their own data file containing keywords to